BuildOnViction/gitbook/faq/general/usdtomo-economic.md

 **Where can I store VIC?
 How can I send VIC to my wallet?**

-You can store VIC in TomoWallet, TrustWallet, MetaMask, MyEtherWallet, Ledger and Trezor and more wallets
+You can store VIC in Viction Wallet, TrustWallet, MetaMask, MyEtherWallet, Ledger and Trezor and more wallets

-We recommend to store VIC in TomoWallet.
+We recommend to store VIC in Viction Wallet.

-Please, read more details [here](broken-reference/)
+Please, read more details [here](../../general/how-to-connect-to-viction-network/viction-wallet/README.md)

 ### **Can I send VIC directly from my MyEtherWallet?**